thedropbears/git-tutorial/README.md

 We want our commits added to the end of that, otherwise stuff gets confusing.

 Check for updates to ldu:
-  git fetch dropbears
+  git fetch origin

-Put our changes at the end of the master branch on ldu (that we just updated). git rebase dropbears/master
+Put our changes at the end of the master branch on ldu (that we just updated). git rebase origin/master

 You should do this periodically when you are working to make any conflicts easier to resolve.

-* Push to your repo
+* Push to the repo
 Up to now, all of your changes are on your computer.
 You need to put them where people can see them and integrate them into their work.
-You 'push' them up onto your personal repo on github.
+You 'push' them up onto your the repo on github.

   git push

-By default git push pushes to origin (your repo).
+By default git push pushes to origin your_branch.
 You can also do:
   git push <remote> <branch>
 to push to a specific remote.